juanmanuel0963/golang_aws_terraform_jenkins/README.md

 This repository aims to demonstrate how we can implement 3 different types of microservices in our backend projects.
 These 3 types of microservices are: serverless lambda functions, server-based RESTful microservices, and server-based gRPC microservices.

+We will deploy the microservices on Lambda functions, EC2 instances, and Kubernetes clusters.

 Follow me:

 <img src="images/linkedin.png"/> https://www.linkedin.com/in/juanmanuel0963/